Azure/Ignite2019_IaC_pre-day_docs/Ansible/05-Reusability/Guide.md

 1. Hit `F1`; type "Ansible: copy folder to Remote Host"
 1. Follow the prompt to provide the source directory
 1. Select from the list of hosts.
-(You can refer to instruction in the **Beore you start** section in Lab 4 if you have not set up a remote host yet.)
+(You can refer to instruction in the **Before you start** section in Lab 4 if you have not set up a remote host yet.)
 1. Next, specify the target folder.
 You can keep it the same as your local directory

 Run your playbook by right clicking your `.yml` file and select **Run playbook remotely via SSH**